tony-schndr/k8s-harder-way/README.md

 # k8-harder-way

-Building a k8 bare metal cluster from scratch with Vagrant and Ansible by following https://github.com/kelseyhightower/kubernetes-the-hard-way and https://github.com/Praqma/LearnKubernetes/blob/master/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md
+Building a k8 virtual cluster from scratch with Vagrant and Ansible by following https://github.com/kelseyhightower/kubernetes-the-hard-way.

 ## Setup